 9. Office Equipment and Supplies (including computer systems and POS system): $35,000 to $50,000

 - These amounts include the cost of a POS system, computer hardware and software, and electronic cash register equipment required for your World of Beer Store.

 - This estimate includes the audio and visual equipment you must purchase for your World of Beer Tavern.
-A typical World of Beer Tavern is equipped with 14 to 30 flat screen televisions (32″ to 65″), a sound board, a sound system, and a control center.
-This estimate includes an annual subscription for audio and visual entertainment for your World of Beer Tavern.
+A typical World of Beer Restaurant is equipped with 14 to 30 flat screen televisions (32″ to 65″), a sound board, a sound system, and a control center.
+This estimate includes an annual subscription for audio and visual entertainment for your World of Beer Restaurant.

 - You must use the franchisor’s designated audio visual services provider and sign the form of service agreement attached to the Disclosure Document.
 You may not use the services of any other audio visual services provider without the franchisor’s prior written consent.